 - Early check-in & late check-out, subject to availability

 - Complimentary room upgrade, subject to availability at check-in

 - Local welcome amenity and note

-- Hotel credit valued at 100USD, but only at select hotels
+- Hotel credit valued at 100USD once per stay, but only at select hotels

-As a general rule of thumb, only the “best available” flexible rate qualifies.
-So you can’t get these benefits on points stays, on member-only rates, on advance purchase rates, etc.
+As a general rule of thumb, only the “standard rate” that you find on Marriott’s website qualifies for STARS and Luminous perks.
+You can’t take advantage of these perks on points stays, on member-only rates, on advance purchase rates, etc.

 - For hotels offering a $100 credit, that has the potential to be useful to just about anyone

 - Marriott Bonvoy elite members don’t receive complimentary breakfast at EDITION and Ritz-Carlton properties, so booking a STARS rate would get them those perks